pyscaffold/pyscaffold/docs/extensions.rst

 From the standpoint of PyScaffold, an extension is just an class inheriting from :obj:`~pyscaffold.extensions.Extension` overriding and implementing certain methods.
-This methods allow inject actions at arbitrary positions in the aforementioned list.
+These methods allow injecting actions at arbitrary positions in the aforementioned list.
 Furthermore, extensions can also remove actions.